Author: Graduate School

 The National Heart and Lung Institute Postgraduate committee organised a PhD careers panel on the 7th June with great success.
 The event, which was held at the union bar in South Kensington, was extremely well attended.
 Students travelled from all the Imperial campuses, which is often a challenge to achieve.
 Our five panellists were all working in non-academic areas such as industry, medical writing and scientific consulting.
 Students asked questions about interviews, their day to day life at work and why they chose their career paths.

 After the panel session, students had the opportunity to chat one on one with the panellists and ask more specific questions.
+The atmosphere during the Q&A and networking was made even better with drinks and buffet which were provided thanks to the Research Community fund.

 Our experience organising SciFun